jayparmar88/US-Home-Price-Analysis/README.md

 ## Conclusion

-The project demonstrates the effectiveness of using data science in analyzing and predicting US home prices.
+The project demonstrates the effectiveness of using data science in analyzing US home prices.
 The analysis highlights the importance of economic growth, housing market activity, and demographic factors in driving home price trends.

 ## Repository Structure